SwissDataScienceCenter/renku-design-docs/rfcs/010-gateway-refactor/010-gateway-refactor.md

 since there is no additional credentials that need to be managed for anonymous users

 The gateway then has the following responsibilities:
-- store refresh and access tokens
+- store authentication tokens
-- keep all tokens stored up to date and manage refreshing tokens
+- update stored authentication tokens
-- destroy sessions when certain events occur (i.e. when a logout occurs)
+- refresh authentication tokens before expiration
+- destroy session IDs upon predetermined events (e.g. logout)

 ### Centralized Jupyter server authentication